andrewclam1991/Project4_BuildItBigger/README.md

+# Test Description
+This project contains connected tests to verify that the AsyncTask is indeed loading jokes.
+To run the test for all flavors, connect an eumulator and then run the Gradle Task "testTask", for example with the gradle wrapper in the project directory, run:

+gradlew testTask

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses